-The minimum pension is 80% of the legal monthly minimum wage.
+The minimum pension is 40% of the legal monthly minimum wage according to eight sectors.

-The legal monthly minimum wage ranges from 65,000 shillings to 350,000 shillings, according to eight industry sectors
+The legal monthly minimum wage ranges from 100,000 shillings to 350,000 shillings, according to eight industry sectors.

-The maximum pension is 67.5% of the insured's monthly earnings used to calculate the pension.
+The maximum pension is 72.5% of the insured's monthly earnings used to calculate the pension.